uber/uber-direct-sdk/README.md

 ![Unit test coverage](https://github.com/uber/uber-direct-sdk/blob/main/badges/badge-lines.svg)

 The Uber Direct Javascript SDK is a zero dependency npm package that allows developers to easily interact with the Uber Direct APIs.
-The SDK includes three packages:
+The SDK includes three modules:

 - `uber-direct/auth` - Enables developers to obtain an access token by providing a client ID, secret, grant type, and a list of scopes.
 - `uber-direct/deliveries` - Enables developers to create and manage deliveries.